ionos-cloud/ionosctl/docs/subcommands/pg-cluster-delete.md

 ## Description

 Use this command to delete a specified PostgreSQL Cluster from your account.
+You can wait for the cluster to be deleted with the wait-for-deletion option.

 Required values to run command: